Convocation 2016

 Leadership and involvement within the college and community are qualifications for the president's medal.

 The 2016 Lloydminster campus President’s Medal recipient is Don Shaw, a business administration diploma student who shined in and beyond the classroom.
-From peer tutor to student member of the Board of Governors, Shaw also sat on several councils and committees.
-He was also a member of the Business Club and was one of five students on the award-winning Alberta Deans of Business Case Competition team.

 While at Lakeland, Jana MacLeod – an animal heath technology student – excelled in her studies and lab work, as well as various extracurricular activities.
 The 2016 Vermilion campus President’s Medal recipient was the president of the Agility Club, helped fundraise for the Lloydminster & District SPCA, peer tutored first-year AHT students and worked part-time at the Eastalta Co-op.